 The Claven Awards are presented to recognize exceptional individuals who have made significant contributions to the Lauralton Hall community.
 The Mother Mary Augustine Claven Award was inaugurated in 1980, on the occasion of the school’s 75th anniversary.
 A lifetime achievement award, it is named in honor of Lauralton Hall’s foundress, Mother Mary Augustine Claven, whose spirit is at the core of Lauralton Hall’s mission and Mercy education values.
-The Claven Award is the highest distinction given by the school and is awarded biennially to exceptional women in recognition of their outstanding example, service and achievement.
+The Claven Award is the highest distinction given by the school and is awarded to exceptional women in recognition of their outstanding example, service and achievement.
 The Reverend Peter H. McClean Award honors the memory of Father McClean, revered mentor, chaplain and lifelong friend of Lauralton Hall.
 It recognizes the dedication of a man whose enduring friendship and unusual generosity endear him to the Lauralton Hall community.
 The Reverend Cornelius J. Doherty Distinguished Service Award pays tribute to Father Doherty—priest, chaplain, friend and much loved teacher of Lauralton Hall.
 It recognizes devoted faculty and staff members who have generously given of themselves through outstanding service.
+View a complete list of past award recipients.

 The 2015 Claven Awards

-In celebrating the future of Lauralton Hall, a select group of individuals were honored during the kickoff campaign gala, Because We Believe…The Campaign for Lauralton Hall.The Claven Award, named for Lauralton Hall’s foundress, Mother Mary Augustine Claven, is given bi-annually to women who have taken the core values of a Mercy education and have strived to implement one or more of these values into their personal life or career.
+In celebrating the future of Lauralton Hall, a select group of individuals were honored during the kickoff campaign gala, Because We Believe…The Campaign for Lauralton Hall.The Claven Award, named for Lauralton Hall’s foundress, Mother Mary Augustine Claven, is given to women who have taken the core values of a Mercy education and have strived to implement one or more of these values into their personal life or career.
 These areas include: Compassion and Service, Educational Excellence, Concern for Women and Women’s Issues, Global Vision and Responsibility, Spiritual Growth and Development, and Collaboration.

 The ceremony also included the presentation of the President’s Medal.
 Instituted during Lauralton’s Centennial Opening Convocation in September 2005, the President’s Medal is awarded in recognition of faithful and generous devotion to and support of Lauralton Hall and other educational institutions.
 The awards were presented by Chair of the Board of Trustees Michael D. Amato of Orange and Lauralton Hall President Antoinette Iadarola, Ph.D.